 Back on the main route, soon the road enters Hunters Canyon before crossing the wash and continuing up the other side.
 While in the wash, one can walk a short distance down canyon to check out the dryfall which blocks passage to the lower canyon:

-It is once again possible at this point to close the loop before going the extra distance to Kane Spring Canyon.
+From this point there is another option at this point to close the loop before going the extra distance to Kane Spring Canyon.
 To do so, follow the bike/hike route along the right side of the Hunters Canyon which eventually connects back to the main road.
 Make sure to see the small ruin on the spur hike as noted on the map.
 Otherwise…

-Climbing out of the Hunters Canyon drainage, the main route continues to follow the gravel road southwest toward the rim of Kane Spring Canyon.
+Continuing south and away from the Hunters Canyon drainage, the main route follows the gravel road toward the rim of Kane Spring Canyon.
 Several times less-used roads will split to the left, but stay to the right and along the edge of a moderate canyon on your right.
 The views back toward the heart of the rocks with the La Sal Mountains behind are great:

 Following the road (or canyon rim) to the northwest, eventually one will find a way to to a weakness where it’s possible to descend.
 This route is frequently used as a portage by mountain bikers.
 The upper portion may appear rough, but it’s not that bad.
 Then it connects to an old mining road which makes for a quick route to the valley floor below right near the unique Happy Turk Hoodoo (aka Devils Golf Ball).